Certified Seed Potato Production

 Alaska's potato crop is free from many serious pests and diseases that are common in the continental United States.
 Imported potatoes could introduce problems such as late blight, root knot nematode, viruses and other destructive organisms.
 Certification is designed to identify and remove from use those seed lots which have become diseased or are otherwise of reduced value for use as seed.

-Seed potatoes are regulated because the potato is vegetatively propagated, and many afflictions can be carried in or on the potatoes used for planting.
+Seed potatoes are regulated because the potato is vegetatively propagated and many afflictions can be carried in or on the potatoes used for planting.
 Excluding diseases from seed stock is critical.
-Diseases can travel long distances by the wind or insects or transferred on contaminated equipment.
-Planting Certified seed will help you produce a good crop and will help protect your neighbors too.
+Diseases can travel long distances by the wind or insects or transferred onto contaminated equipment.
+Planting Certified Seed will help you produce a good crop and will help protect your neighbors too.